KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

         }
     },
     {
+        show: true,
+        title:title,
         msg: msg,
         okButton: okButton,
         cancelButton: cancelButton,
         theme: theme
     }
 );
-/* END Your code */
+/* END OF Your code */
 }
-/* END Cordova code */
+/* END OF Cordova code */
 ```

-After the user denied permanently (`NEWLY_DENIED_PERMANENTLY`), the only way the user can enable the notification is through OS system settings.
-In case you want to display a message to the user how to do this, you can use this status or the next one `ALREADY_DENIED_PERMANENTLY` to show (your own) dialog to the user.
+After the user denied permanently, the only way the user can enable the notification is through OS system settings.
+In case you want to display a message to the user how to do this, you can use the status `ALREADY_DENIED_PERMANENTLY` to show (your own) dialog to the user.
 This is not part of this plugin, but the `ALREADY_DENIED_PERMANENTLY` status should be the right place to implement this functionality.